ShambhaviKh/IDS_706-Pyspark-Data-Processing/readme.md

 ## Dataset Description and Source

-The dataset used in this project NYC Yellow Taxi data taken from Kaggle and includes:
+The dataset used in this project contains trip records (such as NYC Taxi data) including:

 * `VendorID`
 * `tpep_pickup_datetime`